Commercial EVs in 2026: The Class 4-8 Market by the Numbers

 Depot charging is the bottleneck, not the truck

 A Class 8 BEV with a 500-kWh pack delivering 250 miles of range needs to fully recharge between shifts.
-At realistic depot economics (off-peak 11 PM to 5 AM), that's 80 kW per truck for 6 hours, or about 0.5 MW per truck of overnight grid demand.
-A medium fleet of 50 trucks at one depot needs 25 MW.
+At realistic depot economics (off-peak 11 PM to 5 AM), that's roughly 85 kW per truck across a 6-hour window of overnight grid demand.
+A medium fleet of 50 trucks at one depot needs on the order of 4 MW that way — and if you want shorter charging windows or daytime top-ups, that figure climbs quickly.

 For context, that's the size of a small substation.
 Building it takes: